artsy/artsy.github.io/source/_posts/2015-08-06-open-sourcing-energy.markdown

 The Artsy Mobile team is pretty agressive in our stance on [Open Source by Default](http://code.dblock.org/2015/02/09/becoming-open-source-by-default.html).
 We've talked about it at [conferences](https://www.youtube.com/watch?v=2DvDeEZ0NDw&spfreload=10) [around](https://www.youtube.com/watch?v=SjjvnrqDjpM) [the](https://www.youtube.com/watch?v=zPbLYWmLPow) [world](https://speakerdeck.com/orta/ios-at-artsy), in [renowned magazines](www.objc.io/issues/22-scale/artsy) and on [our blog](http://artsy.github.io/blog/2015/04/28/how-we-open-sourced-eigen/).

 It's worth mentioning that we don't just talk externally about Open Source.
-Internally the entire development team runs talks, explains how GitHub works and what the implications of all our work in the open are.
-We strive for an open culture in more than just the development team.
-The development team is just further along in the process.
+Internally, the Mobile team team runs talks about Open Source for the rest of the Artsy staff.
+As well, we discuss the tooling and business implications of having our work in public repos.
+Artsy strives for an open culture, in this case the development team, on whole, is just further along in the process.

 The Open Source app idea started with an experiment in the Summer of 2014, asking "What does a truely Open Source App look like?"
 The outcome of that was our Swift Kiosk app, [Eidolon](https://github.com/artsy/eidolon/).
 Open from day one.
 We took the knowledge from that, and applied it to our public facing app, [Eigen](https://github.com/artsy/eigen/).
 Open from day 806.
 That made 2/3rds of our apps Open Source.